 “Hey bestie,” Toke said.

-“Oh my dear, you won’t believe that the contract Total gave to our company is lasting till January.”
+“Oh my dear, you won’t believe that the contract Total gave to our company will last till January.”

 “Meaning that I won’t even be going to Ibadan to see my parents at Christmas.”

 “Yes o.
-Tomorrow is 29th November, our work started just few days ago.
-And it’s taking two months.”
+Tomorrow is the 29th of November.
+Our work started just a few days ago and it will run for 2 months.”

 “And you know Femi never told us before we left.”